-Where an employee is transferred and the employee did not request the transfer, the employee will receive ten (10) working days advance written notice of the transfer except for emergencies.
-(For the purpose of this Article, an emergency shall mean a situation or occurrence of a serious nature developing suddenly and unexpectedly, and demanding immediate action.)
+Where an employee is transferred and the employee did not request the transfer, the employee will receive ten (10) working days advance written notice of the transfer where possible.
 The written notice will state the reason for the transfer and advise the employee of his/her new work location and reporting date.
 The same type of notice will also be sent when an employee is reassigned to a new division or given a new reporting location within the same department.